-Courtney Hope Sizzles In Mini Skirt, Cage Net Stockings & Thigh-High Boots In ‘Boyfriend Appreciation Post’
+Courtney Hope Sizzles In Miniskirt, Cage Net Stockings & Thigh-High Boots In ‘Boyfriend Appreciation Post’

 She responded with the same emoji, and then a second response with words.

-“Love you, handsome,” Courtney replied.
+“Love you, handsome,” she replied.

 “Awww, beautiful beautiful… And hi Courtney hi Chad.
 The bestest couple ever.
 I hope you guys are going well.
-Happy holidays love you both,” enthused one fan who included a sunglass smiley and clapping hands.
+Happy holidays love you both,” enthused one fan who included a sunglass smiley and clapping hands with their message.

 “I adore your outfit.
 Chad hit the lottery with you.
-You guys are an adorable couple,” a second follower replied, including several flames.
+You guys are an adorable couple,” a second follower replied, adding several flames to their words.

 “Love you both.. they need to give you a smoking’ storyline like Michael and Willow [Katelyn MacMullen] for you on YR,” suggested a third viewer.